newrelic-experimental/nr1-session-timeline/README.md

 When you first access the application for a given browser or mobile application, you will need to go through a minimal set up step.
 You will be presented with a configuration page that is pre-popluated with some default values specific to the type of app (Browser or Mobile).

 At a minimum, you will need to specify the attribute used to locate session data.
 Ideally, this is a value that uniquely identifies a user, such as an email, user id or token.
-If you don't have a user identifier recorded in your Browser or Mobile data, it is simple to add using custom attribute ([browser](https://docs.newrelic.com/docs/browser/new-relic-browser/browser-agent-spa-api/setcustomattribute-browser-agent-api/)) ([mobile](https://docs.newrelic.com/docs/mobile-monitoring/new-relic-mobile/maintenance/add-custom-data-new-relic-mobile/)).
+If you don't have a user identifier recorded in your Browser or Mobile data, it is simple to add using custom attributes ([browser](https://docs.newrelic.com/docs/browser/new-relic-browser/browser-agent-spa-api/setcustomattribute-browser-agent-api/)) ([mobile](https://docs.newrelic.com/docs/mobile-monitoring/new-relic-mobile/maintenance/add-custom-data-new-relic-mobile/)).

 Once the Identifier attribute is set, you can modify the remaining config values, or click the Continue button to accept the defaults and start using Session Timeline.